How To Make An Egg Shampoo?

 • You could follow this up with a good egg conditioner, if your hair is really damaged.
 There are some really good egg hair masks and egg conditioner recipes you could try out, as well.

 It is no secret that eggs are extremely nourishing for your hair and scalp.
 They contain nutrients that not only improve your hair thickness, feel, and appearance but also stimulate hair growth.
 Using an egg shampoo cleanses your hair without leaving it stripped of nutrients.
 This shampoo is ideal for people with dry hair as their hair can become damaged and drier because of regular shampoos.
 Fortunately, making an egg shampoo at home is very easy and does not take too long.
-Once you start using this shampoo, you will notice your hair becoming healthier, smoother, and shinier.
+This deep conditioning shampoo is Once you start using this shampoo, you will notice your hair becoming healthier, smoother, and shinier.

 Frequently Asked Questions